Pregnancy: Pregnancy classes and birth plan

 To prepare for the birth of the baby, health care providers recommend that parents attend antenatal classes during the third trimester of pregnancy.
-Classes include information about the process of labor and birth and the various kinds of births, including both vaginal and caesarean delivery, the use of forceps, and other interventions that may be needed to safely deliver the infant.
+Classes include information about the process of labour and birth and the various kinds of births, including both vaginal and caesarean delivery, the use of forceps, and other interventions that may be needed to safely deliver the infant.
 Types of pain relief, including relaxation techniques, are discussed.
-Partners or others who may plan to support a woman during her labor and delivery learn how to assist in the birth.
+Partners or others who may plan to support a woman during her labour and delivery learn how to assist in the birth.